dimaga/RoboND-Rover-Project/README.md

 notebook.
 So, I have just copy-pasted the notebook code and applied recommendations, encountered in the manual and youtube videos:

-* The global confidence map is only updated when the both the roll and the pitch rover angles are close to zero
+* The global confidence map is only updated when both the roll and the pitch rover angles are close to zero

 * Only the bottom half of the original top view is used in order to exclude